-Final note: feel free to break the rules a little (sorry, Lorraine) if it suits you.
-For example, finger-combing is just too much work for me so I use a curl-friendly wide-toothed comb while my hair is full of conditioner.
+Final note: Feel free to break the rules a little (sorry, Lorraine) if it suits you.
+For example, finger-combing is just too much work for me so I use a curl-friendly comb while my hair is full of conditioner.

 Step 5: Learn the Lingo

 Squish to condish, gel cast, scrunch out the crunch, prayer hands, roping, raking, plopping, pineapple... have I completely lost you?

 There are so many ways to care for curly hair, but I have found that watching girls on YouTube and Instagram demonstrating their methods is the handiest way to pick up terms and tips.